razoumov/chapel/01-base.md

 the following **_finite difference equation_**:

 ```
-T[i,j] = 0.25 (Tp[i-1,j] + Tp[i+1,j] + Tp[i,j-1] + Tp[i,j+1])
+Tnew[i,j] = 0.25 * (T[i-1,j] + T[i+1,j] + T[i,j-1] + T[i,j+1])
 ```

-- T = temperature at the current iteration
+- Tnew = new temperature computed at the current iteration
-- Tp = temperature calculated at the past iteration (or the initial conditions at the first iteration)
+- T = temperature calculated at the past iteration (or the initial conditions at the first iteration)
 - the indices (i,j) indicate the grid point located at the i-th row and the j-th column

 So, our objective is to:

 1. Write a code to implement the difference equation above.The code should have the following
-   requirements: (a) it should work for any given number of rows and columns in the grid, (b) it should run for a given number of iterations, or until the difference between T and Tp is smaller than a given tolerance value, and (c) it should output the temperature at a desired position on the grid every given number of iterations.
+   requirements: (a) it should work for any given number of rows and columns in the grid, (b) it should run for a given number of iterations, or until the difference between Tnew and T is smaller than a given tolerance value, and (c) it should output the temperature at a desired position on the grid every given number of iterations.
-1. Use task parallelism to improve the performance of the code and run it in the cluster
+1. Use task parallelism to improve the performance of the code and run it on a single cluster node.
-1. Use data parallelism to improve the performance of the code and run it in the cluster.
+1. Use data parallelism to improve the performance of the code and run it on multiple cluster nodes using hybrid parallelism.

 ## Variables